Code Generator Configuration

 Injection Configuration (injectionConfig)

-Injection configuration allows for operations such as injecting custom parameters to achieve personalized customization.
-Through injection configuration, additional logic can be added during the code generation process.
+Injection configuration allows you to perform operations like injecting custom parameters to achieve personalized operations.
+Through injection configuration, you can add additional logic during the code generation process.

 Example Configuration:

-With the above configuration, the MyBatis-Plus code generator can produce code that aligns with your project structure based on your requirements, significantly improving development efficiency.
-Remember to adjust the configuration parameters according to your actual project needs to achieve optimal code generation results.
+With the above configuration, the MyBatis-Plus code generator can generate code that matches your project structure according to your requirements, significantly improving development efficiency.
+Remember to adjust configuration parameters based on your actual project needs to achieve optimal code generation results.

 Data Source Configuration (dataSource) Explained

-Data source configuration is a critical part of the MyBatis-Plus code generator, defining how to connect to the database and query database information.
-Below is a detailed explanation and examples of data source configuration.
+The data source configuration is a crucial part of the MyBatis-Plus code generator.
+It defines how to connect to your database and how to query database information.
+Below is a detailed explanation and examples for data source configuration.

 dbQuery

-• Default Implementation: Automatically selects the built-in implementation for the corresponding database based on dbType.
+- Default Implementation: Automatically selects the built-in implementation for the corresponding database based on the

 dbType

-• Description: Database type, a mandatory configuration option.
+- Description: Database type, a required configuration option.

-• Built-in Support: MyBatis-Plus provides built-in support for various common database types, such as MySQL, Oracle, PostgreSQL, etc.
+- Built-in Support: MyBatis-Plus has built-in support for various common database types, such as MySQL, Oracle, PostgreSQL, and more.

 schemaName

-• Description: Database schema name, required by certain database systems (such as PostgreSQL).
+- Description: The database schema name, required by certain database systems (such as PostgreSQL).

-• Example: In PostgreSQL, it can be specified as public.
+- Example: In PostgreSQL, you can specify it as

 typeConvert

-• Default Implementation: Automatically selects the built-in implementation for the corresponding database based on dbType.
+- Default Implementation: Automatically selects the built-in implementation for the corresponding database based on the

 url

-• Description: The URL for the database connection, containing all the information required to connect to the database.
+- Description: The database connection URL, which contains all the information required to connect to the database.

 driverName